Planning for Healthcare Costs in Retirement: Why Medicare Isn’t Enough

 For example, Insurance Company A and Insurance Company B both offer a Medigap Plan N. Regardless of which insurance company you purchased the policy through, they provide the exact same coverage and benefits.
 However, Insurance Company A might charge a monthly premium of $240 for their Plan N but Insurance Company B only charges a monthly premium of $160.
 The only difference is the cost that you pay.
 For this reason, it's prudent to get quotes from all of the insurance companies that offer each type of Medigap plan in your zip code.

-Some zip codes have only a handful of insurance providers while other zip codes could have 15+ providers.
-Instead of spending hours of time running around to all the different insurance companies getting quotes, it’s usually helpful to work with an Independent Medicare Broker like Greenbush Financial Group to run all of the quotes for you and identify the lowest cost provider in your area.
+Some zip codes have only a handful of insurance providers, while other zip codes could have 15+ providers.
+Instead of spending hours of time running around to all the different insurance companies getting quotes, it’s usually helpful to work with an Independent Medicare broker to run all of the quotes for you and identify the lowest cost provider in your area.
 In addition, there is no additional cost to you for using an independent broker.

 Freedom of Choice